uprm-inso-4101-2019-2020-S2/semester-project-team2/README.md

 In this menu,  you can change the language of the application to whichever one is best for you.
 You have options to toggle notifications on or off, toggle GPS (Location Service) on or off, as well as enabling darkmode, if you prefer the dark side.
 The changes in the settings will be automatically stored for the next time you use the app.

 ### The About Menu
 This page will display an overall description of the application’s features and uses.It will also show the objectives of why the app was created and it will have acknowledgements of the developers/ contributors.
 As stated above, this app is part of the INSO4101 class of the University of Puerto Rico, better to be specified as Introduction to Software Engineering.
 The BQR app provides users with current information about the chosen beach’s water quality.
 With this information, users can stay safe and avoid getting sick by water contamination.The app allows them to look for alternative beaches if their chosen beach currently has a bad quality rating.
-It helps to learn more about the beaches nearest to them and  by informing them, it contributes to their enjoyment at the beach.
+It helps to learn Lastly, the app provides the user with more information about more about the beaches nearest to them and  by informing them, it  by doing so contributes to improve their over all satisfactionenjoyment at  theof a given beach.

 ## API
 The Beach Quality Report API contains several basic routes to provide a template structure to create future API calls.
 Some API calls will provide you with fundamental information from the database.